abhiTronix/vidgear/docs/gears/screengear/params.md

 ## **`monitor`**

-This parameter enables [`mss`](https://github.com/BoboTiG/python-mss) usage and sets the index of the monitor screen.
-This parameter is the most suitable for selecting index of multiple monitor screen from where you want get frames from.
-For example, its value can be assign to `-1`, to fetch frames from all connected multiple monitor screens.
-More information can be found [here ➶](https://python-mss.readthedocs.io/examples.html#a-screen-shot-to-grab-them-all)
+This parameter enables [`mss`](https://github.com/BoboTiG/python-mss) usage and is most suitable for selecting index of a specific screen _(from where you want retrieve frames)_ in multi-monitor setup.
+For example, its value can be assign to `2`, to fetch frames from a secondary monitor screen.
+More information can be found [here ➶](https://python-mss.readthedocs.io/api.html#mss.tools.mss.base.MSSBase.monitors)

+!!! tip "You can assign `monitor` value to `-1` to fetch frames from all connected multiple monitor screens."

+!!! warning "Implication of using `monitor` parameter"
-!!! warning "Any value on `monitor` parameter  will disable the [`backend`](#backend) parameter."
+    Any value on `monitor` parameter other than `None` in ScreenGear API:

+    * Will force `mss` library backend.
+    * Will output [`BGRA`](https://en.wikipedia.org/wiki/RGBA_color_model) colorspace frames instead of default `BGR`.
+    * Will disable the [`backend`](../params/#backend) parameter.

 **Data-Type:** Integer